codingo/BibWord/README.md

 End Sub
 ```
-## How do I convert all my in-text citations to static text in one go?
+### How do I convert all my in-text citations to static text in one go?
-***Answer:*** You can use the following macro to convert all in-text citations:
+You can use the following macro to convert all in-text citations:
 ```
 Sub CitationsToStaticText()
     Dim fld As Field